Roundup Lawsuit

 - Is Roundup banned?

-No, Roundup is not banned in the U.S., though Bayer has said it would stop selling residential formulas with different active ingredients.
-Commercial formulas of Roundup remain available.
+No, Roundup is not banned in the U.S., though Bayer has started selling residential formulas without glyphosate as an active ingredient.
+Commercial formulas with glyphosate for Roundup remain available.

 Calling this number connects you with a Drugwatch.com representative.
 We will direct you to one of our trusted legal partners for a free case review.